 The subject line is the first thing your audience sees – it can either make or break a sale.
 Research shows that recipients are 33% more likely to open emails with compelling subject lines, and 64% base their decision to open an email on the subject line alone.

 Mention your biggest discounts or most popular items to pique interest and increase click-through rates.
-Keep subject lines to around 50 characters to avoid truncation on mobile devices.
+Keep your cyber monday subject lines around 50 characters to avoid truncation on mobile devices.

 Consider including the recipient’s name in the subject line to nurture a personal connection.
 You could also consider A/B testing to see which subject lines resonate best with your audience.